 There are three CDL types to you can get and they’re based on the total weight and design of the commercial motor vehicle you want to drive.

 A restriction code may be placed on any type of driver license.
 The following is a list of the most common types of CDL restrictions:

 CDL Training Today helps thousands of men and women get starting on high-paying, rewarding careers as professional truck drivers every month.
-Getting your CDL has never been easier, get started today!
-Find a CDL training school.
+Getting your CDL has never been easier, find a CDL training school and get started today!
+Once you’re trained we can help you find a trucking job too.